aflashyrhetoric/aflashyrhetoric.github.io/content/posts/persistence.md

 Look at my TeamTreehouse billing history.
 Browse LinkedIn and notice my friends 2-year work anniversary.
 Browse instagram and notice my friends traveling around the world.
 Switch back to Terminal to a sea of red error messages.

 Navigate to Laracasts.com to study the latest Laravel updates.
+Back hurts a bit.

-Try not to cry.
+Mm, try not to cry.

 ### June 19th, 2016